-ServicePilot provides a Appservice HTTP package, called Web Trace, to capture local server HTTP traffic statistics on the server interfaces and ports we listen on.
-As a result, the ServicePilot Appservice HTTP package and its agent can be installed, providing site reliability engineers immediate APM value without any changes to the application code and HTTP business transaction analysis.
+ServicePilot provides a Appservice HTTP package, called Web Trace, to capture local server HTTP traffic statistics on the server interfaces and ports configured.
+As a result, the ServicePilot Appservice HTTP package and its agent can be installed, providing on-site reliability engineers immediate APM value without any changes to the application code and HTTP business request analysis.

 The HTTP protocol is critical to many applications.
 Whether using SOAP over HTTP service links, external HTTP calls or internal HTTP web applications, HTTP traffic capture and statistics on local servers becomes handy when you server handles network traffic for multiple applications, going though different stacks and with different architectures or micro-services.

 ServicePilot uses a ServicePilot Agent to capture HTTP traffic statistics seen on interfaces and ports listed.